Home » Recipes » By Course » Dessert » Leftover Halloween Candy Cookies

 Recipe Ingredients

-- Butter - Plays a critical role in the cookie structure.
-Be sure its room temperature for the perfect cookie spread.
+• Butter – Plays a critical role in the cookie structure.
+It must be cold and cubed for best results!

 See the recipe card below for a full list of ingredients and measurements.